deeppavlov/chatsky/docs/source/user_guides/extended_conditions.rst

     from dff.script.extras.conditions.models.remote_api.async_mixin import (
         AsyncMixin,
     )
-    from dff.script.extras.conditions.models.base_model import BaseModel
+    from dff.script.extras.conditions.models.base_model import ExtrasBaseModel

-To create a synchronous connector to an API, we recommend you to inherit the class from ``BaseModel``.
+To create a synchronous connector to an API, we recommend you to inherit the class from ``ExtrasBaseModel``.
 The only method that you have to override is the ``predict`` method.
 It takes a request string and returns a {label: probability} dictionary.
 In case the request has not been successful, an empty dictionary can be returned.